 WHAT IS LASER RESURFACING?

-After the skin is fully healed, a smoother, rejuvenated appearance is noted.
+After the skin is fully healed, a smoother appearance and altered texture is noted.

 HOW DOES THE LASER WORK?